antonypb02/backendtest1/README.md

 # backendtest1
 to test backend
-"I believe in the religion of Islam.
+"I believe in the reion of Islam.
 I believe in Allah and peace." - Muhammad Ali